 - BUS: the main company of trucks (buses) that operates the southern zone of Mexico is ADO.
 It has different kinds of buses, Platinum is the best, they operate well and are comfortable.
 You can book in your web site.
 The important cities of the Yucatan Peninsula and Chiapas are all included in their routes.
 There are other companies with smaller fleets.

-- COLLECTIVES: the collectives, collective taxis, combi or vans (vans) are very common to move around smaller towns.
+- COLLECTIVES: that collectives, collective taxis, combi or vans (vans) are very common to move around smaller towns.

 - CAB: if the taxi It is not a taximeter, ask the cost of the trip before going up.
 It is not customary to tip the taxi driver.
 In small towns it is usual to travel by mototaxi, a peculiar three-wheeled transport in the Yucatan Peninsula.

 - RENT CAR: It is a great way to travel the Yucatan Peninsula by car.
 Safe, good roads and many corners where to stop that public transport does not arrive.
 Remember that you will need your credit card to rent a car.
 Chiapas you can too travel by car by road.

 TYPES OF ACCOMMODATION AND PRICES IN MEXICO:

 - TYPES OF ACCOMMODATION en Yucatan Peninsula y Chiapas They are accustomed to receiving tourism, so you will find all kinds of accommodation: hostels, hostels, cabins, hotels, resort, house rentals….
 In rural tourist areas there are usually cooperatives running lodgings, in Chiapas it is very usual.
 In the Yucatan Peninsula, Mayan communities begin to emerge with lodging in cabins, what they call rural tourism.